yapij-python: Python-side of yapij package.

 Workspace Manager

-• The problem is that, if it is possible to pickle anything, then it will also be possible to pickle malicious code.
+dillbecause it allows us to preserve the state of a huge range of objects. - The problem is that, if it is possible to pickle anything, then it will also be possible to pickle malicious code.

-• The current approach is to add a key to each file following the approach outlined here.
+- The current approach is to add a key to each file following the approach outlined here.

-• This will raise a flag and fail to load if the generated key does not match the data.
+- This will raise a flag and fail to load if the generated key does not match the data.

-• It cannot protect in cases where someone malicious correctly decodes then re-encodes a file (or puts malicious code in the file to start).
+- It cannot protect in cases where someone malicious correctly decodes then re-encodes a file (or puts malicious code in the file to start).

-• Thus, this is best thought of as a way of being protected from code that might be naively injected into the pickled workspace when it is transferred between two known users (i.e. via a poorly-executed man-in-the-middle attack.)
+- Thus, this is best thought of as a way of being protected from code that might be naively injected into the pickled workspace when it is transferred between two known users (i.e. via a poorly-executed man-in-the-middle attack.)

-• Further refinements might included using pickletools.dis to inspect files for red flags.
-(See the example code for what that spits out.)
+pickletools.disto inspect files for red flags.
+(See the example code for what that spits out.)- This will still never be completely secure.

 A "Safe Mode"?

-• It is really hard to do anything like a sandbox for python.
+- It is really hard to do anything like a sandbox for python.

-• Therefore, we take the stance that - instead of trying to offer security some of the time - we will always allow arbitrary execution in the hopes that this keeps users vigilant.
+rexecwas disabled due to "various known and not readily fixable security holes." - Therefore, we take the stance that - instead of trying to offer security some of the time - we will always allow arbitrary execution in the hopes that this keeps users vigilant.

 Security Best Practices